DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (3) A supervised postgraduate clinical experience must be completed under the

-supervision of a licensed speech language pathologist who holds a full and unlimited
+supervision of a licensed speech language pathologist who has a full and unlimited

 license and has no past or pending disciplinary actions.